 For each combination base/peak and term, a nominal or multiplier is associated, depending on the number of hours of the delivery period (for example: quarterly base 90 days with a 23 hour day, quarterly base 91 days with 24 hours, quarterly base 92 days with 24 hours, etc).

 The number of hours depends on: the term of the contract, the calendar and the relevant hours of each contract.
-For example, for base, wind profile (sonly weekly and daily) and Mini contracts we have:
+For example, for base and Mini contracts we have:

 |Delivery Period||Specific Period||Days||Nominal (MWh)||Nominal Mini(MWh)|